How To Introduce Yourself To Coworkers (With 8 Tips)

 Example: “I’m Rasheed, the new social media marketing manager.
 It is a pleasure to meet you.
 I am excited to be a part of the team.”

 4. Introduce yourself to other teams

-Find out which colleagues you will often interact with, and introduce yourself to them.
-You can ask your manager or someone from the human resources department to formally introduce you to all the teams connected to your role, or you can make the introductions yourself.
+Find out which colleagues you will often interact with and then introduce yourself.
+You can ask your manager or someone from the human resources department to formally introduce you to all the teams connected to your role or you can make the introductions yourself.

 Example: “Good morning.
 I’m Javier, an engineer in the IT department.
 I’m looking forward to working with you in the future.”